wmeints/eventsourcing-and-cqrs-with-marten/exercises/01-eventsourcing/README.md

 3. Next, we need to execute the `Unsubscribe` method on the customer.
 4. Finally, we need to append the newly generated domain events to the event stream.

-Add the following code to the `CancelSubscription` method:
+Add the following code to the `CancelSubscription` method in the `CustomersController`:

 ```csharp
 var customer = await _documentSession.Events.AggregateStreamAsync<Customer>(customerId);